Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 As the consciousness mental process is a mental process, it cannot occur spontaneously by itself but must be part of some neural process (Theorem I).
 In this theory, this neural process will be called the consciousness neural process.
 From the properties of consciousness, it can be predicted that some important characteristics that the consciousness neural process and its circuit must have are as follows:

 - It must be an extensive network that connects with all neural processes that have qualia so that conscious awareness and experiences of all the qualia are possible.
-These qualia neural processes are important neural processes: all external sensory perception neural processes, many internal sensory perception neural processes, language neural processes, all cognitive and executive neural processes (thinking, reasoning, planning, deciding, etc.), emotion neural processes, volitional movement neural processes, etc. But it is not connected to or not connected in the way that conscious awareness and experiences can occur to the lower mental processes that perform more basic functions, such as mental processes in the basal ganglia, brainstem, or cerebellum, so there is no conscious awareness and experiences of the functions of these processes.
+These qualia neural processes are important neural processes: all external sensory perception neural processes, many internal sensory perception neural processes, all cognitive and executive neural processes (thinking, reasoning, planning, deciding, language processing, etc.), emotion neural processes, volitional movement neural processes, etc. But it is not connected to or not connected in the way that conscious awareness and experiences can occur to the lower mental processes that perform more basic functions, such as mental processes in the basal ganglia, brainstem, or cerebellum, so there are no conscious awareness and experiences of the functions of these processes.

 - It must be able to read and/or synchronize with the neural processes that have qualia so that it can get information from them to process and then create the conscious awareness and experiences for these neural processes.